uchicago-library/ldr_metadatastorage/README.md

 1. /units/[unit identifier/extensions
 1. /units/[unit identifier]/extensions/[extension identifier]

-## Contracts for GET request responses from the ldr metadata storage
+## Contract for GET request responses from the ldr metadata storage

-Every valid GET request to the ldr metadata is GUARANTEED to receive an XML response.
+Every valid GET request to the ldr metadata is GUARANTEED to receive a well-formed XML response.
 This XML response will have the following information

 - the request that the ldr metadata storage received
 - the date and time in ISO-8601 that the ldr metadata storage received that request WILL be the request timestamp from the timezone of the requestor